 All Deputies, no matter what their relationship to the client is, or what the circumstances are, will have to pay a security bond under the terms of the Mental Capacity Act (The Mental Capacity Act 2005).

 The Court of Protection may take control and appoint a different Deputy to represent you if they feel this is the best outcome for you.
 It may be decided that a Solicitor or the local authority is to act as Deputy; this means a stranger will have control and access to personal and financial records, various court fees and application fees will be applied and have to be paid.

-Deputies must be supervised by the Court with annual supervision fees of up to £800+ VAT per year, are dependent on the level of supervision required.
-This is because the Court of Protection doesn't know that the appointed Deputy may have been the person the patient would have chosen for themselves.
+Deputies must be supervised by the Court with annual supervision fees dependent on the level of supervision required.
+This is because the Court of Protection doesn’t know that the appointed Deputy may have been the person the patient would have chosen for themselves.

 The average time to complete an application is 6 months.
 Causing delay and uncertainty at such a critical time will cause even more anguish for your family and may be detrimental to your loved ones finances and to your health.

-If you are still unsure whether you wish to arrange a Lasting Power of Attorney, then please watch the video below about Heather Bateman.
+If you are still unsure whether you wish to arrange a Lasting Power of Attorney, then please click the button below to read Heather Bateman’s story.

 The tragedy behind Heathers story is that had they drafted Lasting Power of Attorneys when Michael had capacity, all the stress and intrusion of the Court of Protection could have been avoided.
 Unfortunately, the opportunity was missed and the decision was taken out of their hands.